 The Whyte Lake trail is only 2.9 km one way.
 But you have to access the trail via the Nelson Canyon Trail or via the steep trail from the Horseshoe Bay trailhead.

 Alternatively walk east along Marine Drive to the Seaview Trail all the way to the end.
-Go north up and under the big bridge, turn right onto the old highway and cross the old bridge; voila – you’re at your starting point.
+Go north up and under the big bridge, turn right onto the old highway that is only used by hikers now, and cross the old bridge.
+Voila – you’re at your starting point of the trail.
 Allow at least two, perhaps three hours to hike the complete loop.

 Getting to the trailhead